 More likelihood in Radio/Autoplay contexts

-Your saves/repeat listens are strong and you accept a commission on those contexts
+Your saves/repeats are strong and you accept a commission

 D-7 → D-1: Post 1–2 shorts daily; build email/social anticipation; line up creator posts.